GritinAI/100DaysofCodeGenerativeAI/Days/Day_011/README.md

 Welcome to Day 10 of the 100 Days of Code challenge!

-Today, we'll get started with Prompt Engineering, a crucial skill for interacting effectively with AI models.
+Today, we'll get started with Prompt Engineering, an important skill for interacting effectively with AI models.
 Prompt Engineering involves designing and refining prompts to get the best responses from AI systems.

 - [Prompting Guide](https://www.promptingguide.ai/)